AllenInstitute/CCF-MAP/docs/neuroglancer_primer.md

 - **Layers** - Show/Hide layers list panel.
 Layers panel usage is described [below](#3-working-with-layers)
 - **Selection** - Show/Hide selection window, which shows linked data and metadata to cursor position.
 In the example image, the Selection panel shows current {x,y,z} coordinate in mm.
     - *Note*: selection can be pinned in place with Ctrl+Right click.
 This is helpful if selection details need to be copied for use in downstream analyses
-- **Layer side panel** - Show/hide layer panel, which shows information about data source, affine transforms, annotation labels, etc. Usage is described [below](#4-using-the-layer-side-panel-for-selecting-atlas-subdivisions)
+- **Layer side panel** - Show/hide layer panel, which shows information about data source, affine transforms, annotation labels, etc. Example usage is described [below](#4-using-the-layer-side-panel-for-selecting-atlas-subdivisions)
 - **Viewer state** - Show the [JSON viewer state](#5-reproducibility-and-sharing-using-the-json-viewer-state)

 ### 2. Basic Navigation & Controls